saifalfalah/react-handbook/content/gatsby/index.md

 Some commonly used plugins are:

 - [gatsby-plugin-react-helmet](https://www.gatsbyjs.org/packages/gatsby-plugin-react-helmet/) which allows to edit the `head` tag content
-- [gatsby-plugin-catch-links](https://www.gatsbyjs.org/packages/gatsby-plugin-catch-links/) which uses the [History API](https://flaviocopes.com/history-api/) to prevent the browser to reload the page when a link is clicked, loading the new content using AJAX instead
+- [gatsby-plugin-catch-links](https://www.gatsbyjs.org/packages/gatsby-plugin-catch-links/) which uses the [History API](https://flaviocopes.com/history-api/) to prevent the browser reloading the page when a link is clicked, loading the new content using AJAX instead

 A Gatsby plugin is installed in 2 steps.
 First you install it using `npm`, then you add it to the Gatsby configuration in `gatsby-config.js`.